jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	$ mv *t Temp/
 	$ mv *ea* Temp/

-The asterisk `*` acts as a [wild-card character][], essentially meaning â€˜match anything'.
+The asterisk `*` acts as a [wild-card character][], essentially meaning 'match anything'.
 The second example works because there are no other files or directories in the directory that end with the letters 't' (if there was, then they would be copied too).
-Likewise, the third example works because only those two files contain the letters â€˜eaâ€™ in their names.
+Likewise, the third example works because only those two files contain the letters 'ea' in their names.
 Using wild-card characters can save you a lot of typing.

 #### Task U16.1 [U16.1]
-Use `touch` to create three files called 'fat', 'fit', and â€˜feetâ€™ inside the Temp directory.
+Use `touch` to create three files called 'fat', 'fit', and 'feet' inside the Temp directory.
 I.e.

 	$ cd Temp
 	$ touch fat fit feet